-Examination form: Graduate thesis (open home assignment).
-Is normally written in Danish or English but can be written in the chosen language if agreed with the supervisor.
-Length: Multiple 60-100 standard pages per student. participation: possible - max.
-3 participants.
-The individual student's contribution must stand on its own and must be assessed individually, and the total extent of the thesis should reasonably in proportion to the number of contributors.
-Presentation of the thesis: As far as possible at the latest 5 weeks after the submission of the thesis there is a presentation of the thesis in the form of a meeting of about 1 hour between the author/the authors of the thesis, the supervisor and the moderator.
+the thesis: As far as possible at the latest 5 weeks after the submission of the thesis there is a presentation of the thesis in the form of a meeting of about 1 hour between the author/the authors of the thesis, the supervisor and the moderator.
 The author starts the meeting with a presentation of 5-10 minutes.
 In the presentation, which must not be a summary of the thesis, the student can give a more detailed explanation of the chosen form, of problems involved in the composition, of other possible models for dealing with the topic, etc. In the subsequent conversation the supervisor and the moderator can pose questions elaborating on specific points in order, for example, to clarify doubt as to detail in the thesis and to conduct an in-depth test of the author's insights into the subject of the thesis.

-Second examiner: Assessment: external 7-point grading scale.
+Assessment: 7-point grading scale.
 The presentation of the thesis can normally influence the result by no more than 1 grade.

 Students' proficiency in spelling and linguistic expression, whether the thesis is written in Danish or in a foreign language, must be assessed as passed for the thesis as a whole to be passed.
 Poor use of language can have a negative effect on the overall grade, and effective use of language can have a positive effect.

 Immediately after the oral presentation of the thesis the supervisor and the moderator make their deliberations, whereupon the grade is published.

-Grade count double .
-Weighting: 25 ECTS
+Grade count double.